samczsun/Skype4J/README.md

 This is a Skype API for Java.
 It does not support P2P chats.
 You can tell whether you're in a P2P chat or not based on the output of the `/help` command.
 If it contains commands such as `/kickban`, you're in a P2P chat and should switch to cloud chats immediately (try using `/fork`)

-Here is an example of this API in action
+Here is an example of using this API to log into your Skype account.

 ```java
 Skype skype = new SkypeBuilder(username, password).withAllResources().build();